neutrinobolt/Software-Eng-1-2025/MicroserviceTPlanner/README.md

 ### Requesting Data

-Requesting data from this system can be done by writing to a "sites.txt" file.
+Requesting data from this system can be done by writing input to a "sites.txt" file, and running the main file.
 Formatting input:
-When requesting data, write "get" to the first line of the file, and the area in which to search to the second line [Edit note: Once you know how to format geo data for software include that]
+1st line: "get" (tells software to search for given data) 2nd line: name of area to search in
+3rd line: limit.
+This should be an integer value, showing how many locations to fetch data for.
+4th line: category.
+A full list of acceptable location categories to search for can be found at https://apidocs.geoapify.com/docs/places/ in the long table labeled "supported Categories".
+5th line: area type. "city" or "state" are acceptable values.

 ### Receiving Data

 When the system has the data ready, the first line will read "got".
 Each following line will contain data related to each found locale in the following format:
-Line will contain locale name, location, average rating, and a link to the locale's website if available.
+Line will contain locale name, a link to the locale's website if available (if none will say "No website"), latitude and longitude coordinates, and hours if any (if none will say "no hours").
+Each piece of data will be separated by commas.

 ## UML Sequence Diagram